Does an Uninspected Car Raise Your Insurance Rates?

 Schedule the Inspection Before Your Registration Renewal Date

 In states with mandatory inspections, registration renewal requires a current inspection certificate.
-Scheduling the inspection before your registration lapses prevents the cascade — no registration suspension, no DMV violation, no insurer surcharge.
-Most state-certified inspection stations complete safety inspections in 30 to 60 minutes; emissions tests may take longer if your vehicle fails initially.
+Scheduling the inspection before your registration lapses prevents the cascade: no registration suspension, no DMV violation, no insurer surcharge.
+Most state-certified inspection stations complete safety inspections in 30 to 60 minutes; emissions tests may take longer if your vehicle fails the initial inspection.

 3. 3